-According to the Method Validation and Quality Control Procedures for Pesticide Residues Analysis in Food and Feed 8 , it is common practice that pesticide analysis results are not corrected for recovery if the recovery rates range between 70 and 120 8 .
-Correction of results for recovery is recommended if the average recovery is significantly different from 100 8 (typically if outside the 70 - 120 8 range).
-Approaches for recovery correction explicitly stated in the DG-SANTE document are the use of recovery correction factors, the use of stable isotope labelled analogues of the target analytes as Internal Standards (ILISs), the 'procedural calibration' approach as well as the approach of 'standard addition' with additions of analyte(s) being made to analytical portions.
+Correction of results for recovery is recommended if the average recovery rate significantly deviates from 100 % (typically if outside the 80-120% range).
+Approaches for recovery correction explicitly stated in the DG-SANTE document are

+- a) the use of recovery correction factors, - b) the use of stable isotope labelled analogues of the target analytes as Internal Standards (ILISs), - c) the 'procedural calibration' approach as well as - d) the approach of 'standard addition' with additions of analyte(s) being made to analytical portions.

 Results may be corrected for recovery only in cases where this correction is applied in routine practice (including cases of MRL-violations).
 Laboratories are required to report whether their results were adjusted for recovery and, if a recovery factor was used, the recovery rate (in percentage) must also be reported.
-No recovery data are required where correction for recovery is automatic by adding amounts of analytes to the test portion for using the 'standard addition' approach, or isotopically-labelled internal standards (in both cases with spiking into the Test Item at the beginning of the extraction procedures) or procedural calibration.
-In these cases, the laboratories should report the actual approach that was followed.

-8 Document N° SANTE/11945/2015; Method Validation and Quality Control Procedures for Pesticide Residues Analysis in Food and Feed
+If one or more of the approaches b), c) and d) were employed, in which correction for recovery is inherent to the procedures, the apparent recovery figures obtained during validation experiments are not mandatory, and the approached followed are to be reported in the appropriate fields within the data submission tool.